Baltic Way: Human chain

 The chain connected the three Baltic capitals – Vilnius, Riga, and Tallinn.
-It ran from Vilnius along the A2 highway through Širvintos and Ukmergė to Panevėžys, then along the Via Baltica through Pasvalys to Bauska in Latvia and through Iecava and Ķekava to Riga (Bauska highway, Ziepniekkalna street, Mūkusalas street, Stone bridge, Kaļķu street, Brīvības's street) and then along road A2, through Vangaži, Sigulda, Līgatne, Mūrnieki and Drabeši, to Cēsis, from there, through Lode, to Valmiera and then through Jēči, Lizdēni, Rencēni, Oleri, Rūjiena and Ķoņi to Estonian town Karksi-Nuia and from there through Viljandi, Türi and Rapla to Tallinn.
+It ran from Vilnius along the A2 highway through Širvintos and Ukmergė to Panevėžys, then along the Via Baltica through Pasvalys to Bauska in Latvia and through Iecava and Ķekava to Riga (Bauska highway, Ziepniekkalna street, Mūkusalas street, Stone bridge, Kaļķu street, Brīvības street) and then along road A2, through Vangaži, Sigulda, Līgatne, Mūrnieki, and Drabeši, to Cēsis, from there, through Lode, to Valmiera and then through Jēči, Lizdēni, Rencēni, Oleri, Rūjiena, and Ķoņi to Estonian town Karksi-Nuia and from there through Viljandi, Türi, and Rapla to Tallinn.
 The demonstrators peacefully linked hands for 15 minutes at 19:00 local time (16:00 GMT).
 Later, a number of local gatherings and protests took place.
 In Vilnius, about 5,000 people gathered in the Cathedral Square, holding candles and singing national songs, including Tautiška giesmė.
 Elsewhere, priests held masses or rang church bells.
 Leaders of the Estonian and Latvian Popular Fronts gathered on the border between their two republics for a symbolic funeral ceremony, in which a giant black cross was set alight.
-The protesters held candles and pre-war national flags decorated with black ribbons in memory of the victims of the Soviet terror: Forest Brothers, deportees to Siberia, political prisoners, and other "enemies of the people."
+The protesters held candles and pre-war national flags decorated with black ribbons in memory of the victims of the Soviet terror: Forest Brothers, deportees to Siberia, political prisoners, and other "enemies of the people".

 In Moscow's Pushkin Square, ranks of special riot police were employed when a few hundred people tried to stage a sympathy demonstration.
-TASS said 75 were detained for breaches of the peace, petty vandalism, and other offences.
-About 13,000 demonstrated in the Moldavian Soviet Socialist Republic which was also affected by the secret protocol.
-A demonstration was held by the Baltic émigré and German sympathizers in front of the Soviet embassy in Bonn, then West Germany.
+Telegraph Agency of the Soviet Union (TASS) reported that 75 individuals were detained for breaches of the peace, petty vandalism, and other offenses. it was estimated that approximately 13,000 people demonstrated in different cities across the Moldavian Soviet Socialist Republic, which was also affected by the secret protocol.
+The Baltic émigrés and German sympathizers held a demonstration in front of the Soviet embassy in Bonn, then-West Germany.

-Most estimates of the number of participants vary between one and two million.
+According to the most reliable Western estimates, the number of participants varied between one and two million people.
 Reuters News reported the following day that about 700,000 Estonians and 1,000,000 Lithuanians joined the protests.
-The Latvian Popular Front estimated an attendance of 400,000.
-Prior to the event, the organisers expected an attendance of 1,500,000 out of the about 8,000,000 inhabitants of the three states.
+The Latvian Popular Front estimated that approximately 400,000 Latvians participated.
+Before the event, the organisers expected an attendance of 1,500,000 out of the about 8,000,000 inhabitants of the three states.
 Such expectations predicted 25–30% turnout among the native population.
 According to the official Soviet numbers, provided by TASS, there were 300,000 participants in Estonia and nearly 500,000 in Lithuania.
 To make the chain physically possible, an attendance of approximately 200,000 people was required in each state.
 Video footage taken from airplanes and helicopters showed an almost continuous line of people across the countryside.